renovatebot/renovate/docs/usage/python.md

 ## Alternative file names

-The default file matching regex for `requirements.txt` follows common file name conventions.
+For the `pip_requirements` manager, the default file matching regex for `requirements.txt` follows common file name conventions.
 But Renovate may not find all your files.

 You can tell Renovate where to find your file(s) by setting your own `fileMatch` regex: